Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 281:
 - By cyanflower.
-- This cube's redesign is in direct reference to the original icon's creator, rafer.
-More specifically, this cube's redesign is based off rafer's stylization of the Shy Guy cube as it appears in his Geometry Dash animation series, representing him.
+- Changed to a design directly based on rafer’s version of the Shy Guy cube from his Geometry Dash level animations.
+Also approved by rafer!.

 cube 282:
 - By NHJ.

 cube 283:
 - By ML500.

-cube 284:
-- By aGold.

 cube 285:
 - By bugpesto.